 Receptive language is the language that we understand.
 When we are listening to someone speak or when we read, we are using our receptive language skills.
-Individuals who have deficits related to receptive language may have difficulties with following directions or understanding stories.
+We will talk about how phonology, morphology, syntax, semantics, and pragmatics play a role in receptive language.

 The 5 domains of language include: phonology, morphology, syntax, semantics, and pragmatics.
 Why are they important for therapy and language development?
 We will discuss why!